“When you give yourself, you receive more than you give.”Antoine de Saint-Exupery, French novelist (1900-1944)

 You can see then why I believe volunteering is such a key part of the nonprofit sector, one deserving of more attention than some nonprofit organizations are willing to give it.
 If you are one of the latter, please reconsider … volunteers are truly a blessing.

 - Elizabeth Abbess has written for How Stuff Works, “Where Can I Volunteer If I’m Handicapped?” (n.d.).
 On the second page of this helpful article are links to additional articles on topics that range from volunteering to help veterans to volunteering abroad.

-- I was not aware until recently that Sir Richard Branson authored a book more than a decade ago entitled, “Worldwide Volunteering for Young People” (Parkwest Publications).
+- I was not aware until a few years ago that Sir Richard Branson authored a book more than a decade ago entitled, “Worldwide Volunteering for Young People” (Parkwest Publications).
 You can acquire it online.